vlandham/vis/README.md

-# A simple way to get started with data visualizations using d3 and coffeescript
+# An increasingly complicated way to get started with data visualizations using D3

+Originally this repo used coffeescript and no build systems.

+Now it uses webpack and es6 via Babel to generate the project.
+This might be overkill.

 ## Usage